andrew-leon/gateway/proj-reqs.md

 - [X] ID selectors should not be used to style elements
 - [X] Sass selectors should not be nested more than 3 levels deep
 - [X] Errors are handled effectively
+- [X] App and interactions are accessible

 ### Outstanding

-- [ ] App and interactions are accessible
 - [ ] Site is responsive and uses media queries
-- [ ] Site is live on GH Pages, Netlify, or student’s own

 ### Stretch Goals